SPBarbu/simple-memory-allocator/README.md

+For the grader:
+For the NEXT-FIT allocation, I assume that changing the memory allocation policy resets the last allocated memory to the start of the heap.
+This is because in the test file, before test 4, the last allocated memory was cp2 at c2[27] so the next-fit algorithm should have allocated at c2[29] where there were 3*16kB free, yet test4 expects cp3 to be allocated at c2[8].
+Not resetting the last allocated memory after the policy has been changed could lead to having the last allocated memory pointer in the middle of some other allocated block's memory.
-For the grader: Regarding the runtime errors of misaligned memory accessing; Professor Maheswaran confirmed with me that it should not be penalized.
+Regarding the runtime errors of misaligned memory accessing; Professor Maheswaran confirmed with me by email that it should not be penalized.

 |type|size|relative position